hasdk/leadpred/README.md

 # R/leadpred
-R package implementing methods for predicting cord blood lead levels from child dentine lead measures.
+- R package implementing methods for predicting cord blood lead levels from child dentine lead measures.
 The package also provides methods for imputing missing values of dentine lead measures.
+Details about the data set and the XGBoost model used for training and validation can be found in the reference paper.
-The current version contains one core function:
+- The current version of the package contains one core function:
   - `pred_17wk_cbpb()`: generates cord blood lead predictions from a pre-trained XGBoost model that takes as input 17-week child dentine lead levels data around birth, in addition to (optional) covariates: infant sex, maternal age, exposure to second hand smoking, and socio-economic status.

 # Installation